 Bus Roadeo Toolkit

-National RTAP staff would like to thank the following work group members listed below (all are current or recent Review Board members): and Connecticut DOT, CT Transit, Arizona DOT, James Holman, North Carolina DOT, North Carolina Transit Association, American Public Transportation Association (APTA) and Community Transportation Association of America (CTAA), whose expertise and experience helped shape the development of this toolkit:
+National RTAP staff would like to thank the following work group members listed below (all current or recent Review Board members) as well as Connecticut DOT, CT Transit, Arizona DOT, James Holman, North Carolina DOT, North Carolina Transit Association, American Public Transportation Association and the Community Transportation Association of America, whose expertise and experience helped shape the development of this toolkit:

 There are a number of tasks that need to be accomplished pre-, during, and post-roadeo.
 A comprehensive list of tasks is provided below.
 However, not all tasks may be relevant to the type of bus roadeo you are conducting.
 Within the list of tasks are downloadable pdf or Excel files that you can save to your computer and/or print for your own usage.
 The list provided below is not in any priority order and is a suggested list.
 Your agency may decide to pick and choose what tasks need to be completed in order to have a successful bus roadeo.

 Communication with transit agencies – It’s not a roadeo without contestants.
 You have to communicate with the various transit agencies whose drivers may want to participate in the event.
 This initial communication can be sent via email or regular mail and should include information about the event, timelines, registration information, eligibility information and posters to be displayed at the transit agency to inform drivers, potential judges and volunteers about the event and event deadlines.
 This should be initiated about two and half months before the event.
 Of course it does not stop after the initial announcement.
 You will be sending reminders to make sure you receive a good representation of drivers.
 To make the process more efficient, a main contact person at the transit agency should be designated to ensure clear communication between the working group and the transit agency.